-The Active Technology project is a new technology-based scheme being piloted across Babergh and Mid Suffolk to help older people to be more active and avoid the risk of loneliness and social isolation.
+The Active Technology project is a technology-based initiative being piloted to help older adults to be more active through using activity tracking devices.

-The Active Technology project gives over 50-year-olds the chance to increase their physical activity levels and to monitor their progress with a wristband fitness tracker; the aim is to encourage those living in rural areas to make positive lifestyle choices to improve their physical, social and mental wellbeing.
+The Active Technology project gives over 50-year-olds the chance to increase their physical activity levels and to monitor their progress with a wristband fitness tracker; the aim is to encourage those to make positive lifestyle choices to improve their physical, social and mental wellbeing.

-Active Suffolk is rolling out the 12-month self-care project in partnership with Abbeycroft Leisure Centre (ALC), which has venues in the region, and with the support of the Eastern Academic Health Science Network (EAHSN), which is funding the fitness trackers.
+Active Suffolk is rolling out the 12-month self-care project with the support of the Eastern Academic Health Science Network (EAHSN), which is funding the fitness trackers.

-At six and 12-week intervals, participants are invited to join group activity sessions at various community locations, after which they can buy the fitness tracker at a reduced price and access a range of other benefits.
+At six and 12-week intervals, participants are invited to join group activity sessions at various community locations, after which they can buy the fitness tracker at a reduced price.